SayantanPal/DS-Algo-Coding-Practice/LLD/LRUCache.md

 #### LRU Cache
+-> Goal: Create a class with
+            get(key)
+            and put(key, value)
+that supports O(1) access and eviction based on usage.

+On get(), move the node to front.
+On put(), if capacity is full, evict the last node (least used).

 -> When we use HashMap with DLL for maintaining tracking, then it is most optimal -> Why tracking using DLL is the most optimum??
--> HashMap:
+-> HashMap: Use a HashMap for key-value storage.
+-> DLL: Maintain order using a Doubly Linked List.
--> DLL: With the power of prev & next node,
-        we can directly hit a node in between series of nodes in a DLL and we can delete that particular node.
+        With the power of prev & next node, we can directly hit a node in between series of nodes in a DLL and we can delete that particular node.
 This takes O(1) time complexity.